ken-okabe/vanfs/README.md

 ---

-In Functional Programming, everything is an expression or operation ([What is Functional Programming?](./README-whatisFP.md)).
+In Functional Programming, everything is an expression or operation ([💡 What is Functional Programming?](./README-whatisFP.md)).

 When constructing expressions for mathematically consistent algebraic structures, it is essential to employ the  **correct types**  and their  **corresponding operators** .